 We are a passionate and dedicated group of volunteers in New York City.
-We work in partnership with local and regional South Korean dog rescuers/activist and high kill shelters.
+We work in partnership with local and regional South Korean dog rescuers/activists and high-kill shelters.
 Many of our dogs come from the brutal dog meat trade and are also puppy mill survivors.
 These two billion dollar industries work hand in hand with each other.
-We bring them for adoption to the US because they have a very low chance of ever finding homes in their homeland because of the “stigma” associated with unwanted dogs.
+We bring them to the US for adoption because they have a very low chance of ever finding homes in their homeland because of the “stigma” associated with unwanted dogs.

 We are also working to end the dog meat trade in Korea where over 2.5 million dogs a year are tortured and slaughtered for consumption because of the belief that tortured dog meat gives medicinal benefits.
 Our #BanDogMeat Movement is creating awareness and pressure on the South Korean government to put an end to this brutal trade.

-Korean K9 Rescue, Inc. is a New York not-for-profit corporation that was incorporated in January 2017 and is working with legal counsel to obtain section 501(c)(3) tax-exempt status.
-See this link for IRS guidelines regarding contributions to organizations with their IRS application pending.
+Korean K9 Rescue, Inc. (P.O.
+Box 1092, Long Island City, NY 11101) is a New York not-for-profit corporation that was incorporated in January 2017 and is working with legal counsel to obtain section 501(c)(3) tax-exempt status.
+Check the IRS guidelines regarding contributions to organizations with pending IRS applications.
 Any updates to Korean K9 Rescue, Inc.’s status as a tax-exempt organization will be posted on Korean K9 Rescue, Inc.’s website.

-Tina graduated from a state university with a degree in English and currently is a project manager at an IT company.
+Tina graduated from Rutgers University with a degree in English and currently is a project manager at an IT company.
 She is a new member in the dog rescue world – in fact, she adopted her first dog from a Korean rescue group in December 2016.
 After learning about the dog meat trade in Korea, she decided that she would like to help create a new dog rescue group based in New York.

 Director of Philanthropy